-- evidence of applicant's progress in record quality improvement efforts. - the extent to which the applicant has fulfilled goals of previous NCHIP awards (or related criminal record improvement awards), including consideration of the total funds already awarded and expended funds from previous awards. - the applicant's commitment to the national record system as evidenced by membership in III and participation in the FBI's NFF, and the current status of development of its criminal records.
+- the extent to which the applicant has fulfilled goals of previous NCHIP awards (or related criminal record improvement awards), including consideration of the total funds already awarded and expended funds from previous awards. - the applicant's commitment to the national record system as evidenced by membership in III and participation in the FBI's NFF, and the current status of development of its criminal records.